Photo credit: Super Healthy Kids

 Smoothies can be a great way to pack in nutrition while providing a tasty treat.
 Speed up your smoothie prep by making green smoothie freezer packs in advance.
 Mix 1 cup greens (spinach, kale, arugula) plus 1 cup fruit (pineapple, banana, mango, strawberries) plus 1 tablespoon booster (chia seeds, flax seeds, nut butter) and freeze in freezer bags.
-Then the morning before school, blend with 1 cup milk and put in a thermos to enjoy later.
+Then the morning before school, blend with 1 cup of milk and put it in a thermos to enjoy later.

-Make-ahead tip: Buy large bags of frozen fruit and frozen greens next time you’re at the store and then pre-mix bags of frozen smoothie packs for a quick morning lunch prep.
+Make-ahead tip: Buy large bags of frozen fruit and frozen greens next time you’re at the store and then premix bags of frozen smoothie packs for quick morning lunch prep.
 Smoothies also make delicious breakfasts!

-Here are some delicious flavor combinations for smoothie success:
+Here are some yummy flavor combinations for smoothie success:

 - Spinach and peaches with chia seeds